ryantm/adt/README.md

-# adt
+# Why Algebraic Data Types are algebraic

+Note, this talk is completely inspired by Chris Taylor.
+See his blog posts and presentation below for more fun.

-Talk at LVFPUG about ADTs
+Talk at [LVFPUG](http://www.meetup.com/las-vegas-functional-programming/events/224571277/) on 2015-09-10 about ADTs.

 # Slides